ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R22]**
 Commercial Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol Standard in a publicly accessible manner.

+Publicly accessible in the context of this document means that there exists a URI or URL pointing to a publication specifying the level of conformity with this document that is accessible through the public internet.

 ### 2.7.2 CCSM Lifecycle Processes

 Commercial Counterparties must comply with requirements of regulatory frameworks, e.g., Office of Foreign Assets Control ("OFAC") of the US Department of the Treasury when employing new operational and commercial frameworks as laid out in this standard.
 This means BPI participants and BPI operators must be able to provide compliance reports to authorities derived from a BPI that demonstrate compliance with the applicable regulatory rules such as Suspicious Activity Reports as required by the US Bank Secrecy Act of 1970.